 Some of his A-LIST clientele include Michel'le, Luenell, Lala Hathaway, Jasmine Guy, Tony Terry, Demetria McKinney, Shaquille O’Neal, Skyler Jett, Malcolm Jamal Warner and Tracey Ellis Ross.
 Chef Stew has made appearances on the OWN Network.
 The television shows Raising Whitley; Food Network shows Guy’s Grocery Games & Cutthroat Kitchen, Baltimore’s FOX 45 Morning show, Delmarva Life Morning show, and more to come.
 Chef Stew is keen on capturing the moment and has collected autographs of the celebrities that he has had the honor of cooking for on multiple chef jackets that he plans on framing as memorabilia.

-Though he has the pleasure of providing his service to some of the most influential people in the world, Chef Stew still continues to pursue his dream of giving back to his community by starting a nonprofit organization based in Baltimore Md. called "Transition Kitchen Foundation", a thirty day culinary arts program dedicated to teaching life skills through culinary arts while exposing learners to the endless opportunities in the food and beverage industry.
+Though he has the pleasure of providing his service to some of the most influential people in the world, Chef Stew still continues to pursue his dream of giving back to his community since starting a nonprofit organization based in Baltimore Md. called "Transition Kitchen Foundation", a thirty day culinary arts program dedicated to teaching life skills through culinary arts while exposing learners to the endless opportunities in the food and beverage industry.